How Physical Destruction of IT Assets Can Leave Government Data Vulnerable

 The best way to ensure physical destruction of IT assets containing government data, in compliance with all applicable laws and regulations, is to partner with a certified ITAD service provider that supplies your office with locking bins for device collection, visits your location on a schedule to collect devices, and shreds them on site while you watch, providing Certificates of Destruction and Recycling as proof for your records.
 Of course, this means doing your homework.

 Even when you work with a vendor that offers ITAD services, you still have to make sure the vendor you choose offers the expected level of service.
-This means finding an ITAD partner that holds certification with entities like the NAID, e-Stewards, and more, and that fully vets downstream partners to ensure compliance.
+This means finding an ITAD partner that holds certification with entities like R2, e-Stewards, and more, and that fully vets downstream partners to ensure compliance.

 If your South Dakota business is seeking a certified ITAD service provider for destruction of IT assets containing government data, contact the qualified professionals at SEAM today at 605-274-7326 (SEAM) or online to request a quote.